SusinMat/benchmark-tfl/README.md

 make -j32
 ```

-You should the `label_image` executable into your local machine and run it like so:
+You should see the `label_image` executable into your local machine and run it like so:

 ```
 rsync hive:benchmark_tfl/build/label_image .